Creative PowerPoint visuals are powerful.

-Creative visuals are powerful and can stimulate feelings, memories and past learning.
-By “visuals” I mean any images you can use in a presentation, such as photos, icons, graphs or illustrations.
-These highly valuable communication tools can be very effective… but only if they fit with the core message!
+PowerPoint visuals can be any image you can use in a presentation, such as photos, icons, graphs or illustrations.
+These are all highly valuable communication tools… but they are only effective when they fit with the core message!

 The game “Pictionary” is all about creating this link between a concept and a visual image.
 You won’t win at Pictionary unless your visuals speak your message clearly: a beautifully drawn picture which no-one understands isn’t going to score you any points!
 To win at Pictionary, you have to think creatively and draw something which your team mates will immediately understand, and which leads them to say the exact word or expression you have in your mind.

 The type of creative thinking that Pictionary requires is exactly what you need in order to design visually powerful presentations.
 So get out the egg-timer and pencils if necessary, and leave the sleek but meaningless visuals behind.

 Always ask yourself “will this visual help my audience to understand?”
 Unless the answer is a resounding “Yes!” you need to find an alternative.
 Don’t be lazy with your creative visuals: get inspired and get them right!

 The Telegraph shared a piece about an increase in British workers being given the right to request flexible working hours – read it here.